 First, we’ll move the Zabbix apache file from the package directory:

 sudo cp /usr/share/doc/zabbix-frontend-php/examples/apache.conf /etc/apache2/conf-available/zabbix.conf sudo a2enconf zabbix.conf sudo a2enmod alias

-We should adjust PHP timezone as per Zabbix recommended settings:
+We should adjust the PHP timezone as per Zabbix recommended settings:

 ### nano /etc/zabbix/apache.conf php_value max_execution_time 300 php_value memory_limit 128M php_value post_max_size 16M php_value upload_max_filesize 2M php_value max_input_time 300 php_value always_populate_raw_post_data -1 php_value date.timezone Europe/Rome